kshraddha1413/SalesForceDoc/README.md

 *Trigger*: Identify When the Process Should Run *Criteria*: Determine Whether or Not to Execute Actions *Actions*: What the Process Should Do

+*Lightning Flow*—the product that encompasses building, managing, and running flows and processes.
+*Flow Builder*—a point-and-click tool for building flows.
+*Flow*—an application that automates a business process by collecting data and doing something in your Salesforce org or an external system.
+In short, the Lightning Flow product includes a couple of tools.
+One of them, Flow Builder, lets you create flows.